-Item 18 - Financial Information
+Financial Information

-Item 18 is not applicable to AEWM as we do not require or solicit prepayment of more than \$1,200 in fees per client, six months or more in advance.
+This disclosure is not applicable to our brochure as we do not require or solicit prepayment of more than

+\$1,200 in fees per client, six or more months in advance.
 Therefore, we are not required to include a balance sheet for the most recent fiscal year.
 We are not subject to a financial condition that is reasonably likely to impair our ability to meet contractual commitments to clients.
 Finally, AEWM has not been the subject of a bankruptcy petition at any time.